luss/luss-io/about.markdown

 permalink: /about/
 ---

-These are my little blogging blurbs using [jekyll](https://jekyllrb.com/)
+These are my little blog blurbs written using [jekyll](https://jekyllrb.com/)

-The markdown source for this site is at [luss/luss-io](https://github.com/luss/luss-io)
+The markdown source for this site is at [luss/lussier-io](https://github.com/luss/lussier-io)